How to Set Up a Trust Fund for a Child

 Step 5: Fund the Trust

 Funding a trust requires you to transfer assets to the trust.
 This doesn't have to be done all at once but can be set up to take place over time.
 It's crucial to transfer assets accurately, such as cash, real estate, or investments, and update the relevant ownership documentation.
+Any assets not transferred into the trust during your lifetime may still be subject to probate.
+A pour-over will can act as a safety net by directing those remaining assets into the trust upon your passing, though the cleaner approach is to fund the trust fully while you are alive.

 Proper funding ensures the trust has the resources necessary to fulfill its intended purpose, whether it's education, healthcare, or overall financial security, and safeguards the beneficiary's future.